MashukeAlam/Ubuntu-Setup/README.md

 # A script for setting up Ubuntu for development according to MY need.

 Feel free to change the script up here and there to fit to your need.
-This script will install the following software and is tested to do so properly on Ubuntu 20.04 system.
+This script will install the following software and is tested to do so properly on Ubuntu 20.04 & Ubuntu 23.10 system.

 **Credit goes to this repo [(Ubuntu-Dev-Setup)](https://github.com/lukemorales/ubuntu-dev-setup) by [Like Morales](https://github.com/lukemorales)**